Promoting your show

-The media contact list is now available to the primary media and primary contact for all registered shows.
-If your primary media contact has not received this, please contact us at email@example.com.
+The media contact list is available at the end of April to the primary media and primary contact for all registered shows.
+For further information please contact us at firstname.lastname@example.org.

 The Fringe Logos zip folder contains web and print ready files, including .eps files for use on printed materials with image or coloured backgrounds.